-There are a number of reasons why your employees might lack the motivation they need in order to do their best work each day—they could be feeling unappreciated, bored with their responsibilities, or unhappy with the benefits and flexibility offered to them.
+There are a number of reasons why your team members might lack the motivation they need in order to do their best work each day—they could be feeling unappreciated, bored with their responsibilities, or unhappy with the benefits and flexibility offered to them.

-If you’re looking to boost motivation among your team members this quarter, try these 70 simple ideas:
+If you’re looking to boost motivation this quarter, try these 70 simple ideas to motivate your employees:

 1. Gamify, with incentives.

 Make a game out of work, and provide rewards when goals and achievements are met.
 This will increase employee engagement, which is a key indicator of workplace satisfaction and motivation.

 2. Be positive.

 How the boss leads, the rest will follow.
 If you’re a grump, they will be, too.
 Set the tone for the workplace by being positive.

 3. Demonstrate trust.

 Micromanaging is not trust.
 Constantly correcting or re-doing work is not trust.
 If you give an employee a task and they do it differently than you would have, trust them enough to let it stand.

 Show trust whenever it is possible.